James Lovelock: Ocean fertilisation

 In 2007, Lovelock and Chris Rapley proposed the construction of ocean pumps to pump water up from below the thermocline to "fertilize algae in the surface waters and encourage them to bloom".
 The basic idea was to accelerate the transfer of carbon dioxide from the atmosphere to the ocean by increasing primary production and enhancing the export of organic carbon (as marine snow) to the deep ocean.
 A scheme similar to that proposed by Lovelock and Rapley was later developed independently by a commercial company.

 The proposal attracted widespread media attention and criticism.
 Commenting on the proposal, Corinne Le Quéré, a University of East Anglia researcher, said "It doesn't make sense.
 There is absolutely no evidence that climate engineering options work or even go in the right direction.
 I'm astonished that they published this.
 Before any geoengineering is put to work a massive amount of research is needed – research which will take 20 to 30 years".
 Other researchers claimed that "this scheme would bring water with high natural levels (associated with the nutrients) back to the surface, potentially causing exhalation of ".
 Lovelock subsequently said that his proposal was intended to stimulate interest and that research would be the next step, and several research studies were published in the wake of the original proposal.
 However, these estimated that the scheme would require a huge number of pipes, and that the main effect of the pipes may be on the land rather than in the ocean.

 Sustainable retreat

 Sustainable retreat is a concept developed by Lovelock to define the necessary changes to human settlement and dwelling at the global scale to adapt to global warming and prevent its expected negative consequences on humans.

-Lovelock thought the time was past for sustainable development and that we had come to a time when development is no longer sustainable.
-Therefore, we needed to retreat.
-Lovelock stated the following to explain the concept:

-Retreat, in his view, means it's time to start talking about changing where we live and how we get our food; about making plans for the migration of millions of people from low-lying regions like Bangladesh into Europe; about admitting that New Orleans is a goner and moving the people to cities better positioned for the future.
-Most of all, he says, it's about everybody "absolutely doing their utmost to sustain civilization, so that it doesn't degenerate into Dark Ages, with warlords running things, which is a real danger.
-We could lose everything that way."
+Lovelock thought that people needed to retreat because development was no longer sustainable.
+He argued that people should be transported to Europe from low-lying areas, which he predicted would fare poorly in the future.
+He stated that the main point of sustainable retreat was everyone "absolutely doing their utmost to sustain civilization".

 The concept of sustainable retreat emphasises a pattern of resource use that aims to meet human needs with lower levels or less environmentally harmful types of resources.